 Faye has been affiliated with Unity Center of Light since the late 1990’s and with Unity for 38 years.
 Her volunteer activities include: Book Table, Pot Luck Dinner/Breakfast, Delivering food to the Bowie Food Pantry, Eastern Region – Unity Support Team and she has visited and assisted church members who were in need of assistance.
 She has participated in numerous workshops including: Lessons in Truth, The Quest, 12 Powers/How to Use the 12 Powers, 4T, and Keep A True Lent.

 “Unity is a Christian-based religion that teaches us to apply the teachings of Jesus Christ in our lives.
 Unity is a practical, utilitarian religion that teaches that each individual is responsible for his or her own salvation and the life that we live on this earth.”

 “I accept that God is always present in my life; that regardless of appearances, divine order is present.
-My prayer is that I remain steadfast in my faith and move through the challenges that I may encounter.”
-Thank God that I have been given the ability to see things “rightly”…the choice is mine.
+My prayer is that I remain steadfast in my faith and move through the challenges that I may encounter.
+Thank God that I have been given the ability to see things “rightly”…the choice is mine.”

 When asked to explain what the Mission of Unity Center of Light means to her, she answered: “It means that I am empowered to live the life that I choose by practicing prayer and meditation and studying the teachings of Jesus.
 My life does not have to be shaped by that which is outside of me.”